huijing/slides/31-yglf-2018/README.md

 *For You Gotta Love Frontend Kyiv 2018.
 This is sort of a transcript of the talk.*

-добрий день (do-bry den)!
+добрий день!

 This is my first time in Ukraine and I've been here for a couple of days.
 I must say, Kyiv is a stunningly beautiful city.
 Today, I'm going to talking about a number of things.
 Starting with a bit of typography, then about web fonts, followed by how East Asian typography and modern CSS can inspire web layouts that are different from the standard 12-column grid designs that we see almost everywhere.

 I'm going to assume almost everyone here speaks Ukrainian and English.
 Does anybody here speak Chinese?